JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 - **Vapor**: Swift-based, Vapor is modern and simple, offering a robust toolset with ORM and a powerful CLI.

 **Takeaways**: Fireship crowns **Ruby on Rails** as the best full-stack framework, citing its simplicity, ease of use, and tool robustness.

-Ultimately, the best choice depends on the specific needs and goals of each project, as each framework has unique strengths and weaknesses.

 {{< /details >}}